- Length 2 year full-time

 - clearly communicate theory and results in both written and oral formats.

-A Bachelor degree or international equivalent with an average mark of at least 70% and at least 8 courses in cognate disciplines.
+A Bachelor degree or international equivalent with a minimum GPA of 5.0/7.0, with at least 8 courses in a cognate area.

 All applicants must meet the University’s English Language Admission Requirements for Students.